superstreamlabs/memphis.net/README.md

     options.Host = "<broker-address>";
     options.Username = "<username>";
-    options.ConnectionToken = "<broker-token>"; // you will get it on broker creation var memphisClient = await MemphisClientFactory.CreateClient(options);
+    options.ConnectionToken = "<broker-token>"; // you will get it on broker creation options.AccountId = <account-id>; // You can find it on the profile page in the Memphis UI.
+This field should be set only on the cloud version of Memphis, otherwise it will be ignored var memphisClient = await MemphisClientFactory.CreateClient(options);
     ...
 }